 Learn More: Business Process Simulation

-A Requirements Diagram can be used to create a visual representation of the information, knowledge, and decision making involved in a more complex business decision.
-The diagram can also be used to define the problem statement clearly and to propose alternate propositions.
+A Requirements diagram can be used to create a visual representation of the information, knowledge, and decision making involved in a more complex business decision.
+The diagram can also be used to define the problem statement clearly and to propose alternative propositions.

 Learn More: Requirements Diagram